jonlpersson/ed-latimore/site/_posts/2017-03-06-9-lessons-from-living-by-crackheads--crack-dealers.md

 That confused me.

-While 5-year old me didn’t know how much cars cost, I knew they were a lot more than 5 dollars.
+While 5-year-old me didn’t know how much cars cost, I knew they were a lot more than 5 dollars.
 Once I learned that the rock is the most important thing to a crackhead, it all made sense.

 Since then, I’ve watched or been victim to this type of crackhead behavior on a few occasions.